NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Cisco ACI/Fabric Node/APIC Server Resource Data/aci_apicserver_filters.md

 - [Samples](#sample)

 # Introduction <a name="introduction"></a>
-This API is used to get all contracts which are provided by Provider EPGs.
-Provider EPGs offer services via these contracts to consumer EPGs.
+This API is used to get filters which are applied to endpoint groups (EPGs) and contracts to control the communication between different EPGs.

+Filters can be based on various attributes such as IP addresses, MAC addresses, TCP/UDP ports, VLAN tags, or even application profiles.

-For more detail information about Cisco ACI REST API, please refer to https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/4-x/rest-api-config/Cisco-APIC-REST-API-Configuration-Guide-411/Cisco-APIC-REST-API-Configuration-Guide-411_chapter_0110.html
+For more detail information about Cisco ACI REST API, please refer to the following document: https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/4-x/rest-api-config/Cisco-APIC-REST-API-Configuration-Guide-411/Cisco-APIC-REST-API-Configuration-Guide-411_chapter_0110.html

 # Content <a name="content"></a>
-Below REST API is used to get contracts provided by EPGs from Cisco ACI Platform.
+Below REST API is used to get filters from Cisco ACI Platform.

 https://apic-ip-address//api/node/class/fvRsProv.json?&order-by=fvRsProv.modTs|desc